cmangos/mangos-classic/README.md

   * [Current build status on Travis CI](https://travis-ci.org/cmangos/mangos-classic/)
   * [Wiki](https://github.com/cmangos/issues/wiki) with additional information on installation
   * [Contributing Guidelines](CONTRIBUTING.md)
-  * Documentation can be found in the doc/ subdirectory and on the github wiki
+  * Documentation can be found in the doc/ subdirectory and on the GitHub wiki

 ## License